 What is a grouper fish?

-How do groupers catch prey?
+Grouper fishing in Florida: how do groupers catch prey?

-The grouper will lie and wait to hunt for food, then ambush its prey violently by opening its mouth and sucking it in.
+Groupers are reef fish and inshore species that will lie and wait to hunt for food, then ambush its prey violently by opening its mouth and sucking it in.

 Research the area you're going to be fishing in and make sure it's legal for grouper to be harvested before heading out!